UgurGunal/MazeGenerator-PathFinder/README.md

 1. Run the `mazeDrawer` application.
 2. Enter the name of the text file you want to visualize (e.g., `maze_1.txt`).
 3. After the program terminates, open the `mazeDrawn.txt` file to view the generated maze.
+- Note: `mazeDrawer` application only works for generating maze files.
+It is not possible to visualize path files.

-Ensure that you carefully specify the coordinates for the start and end points to guarantee a unique path within the maze.
+Ensure that you carefully specify the coordinates for the start and end points to guarantee a unique path within the maze boundaries.
 Explore the generated mazes and enjoy experimenting with different configurations!